Jabil Advances Additive Manufacturing Market

 Additionally, Jabil’s manufacturing rigor and leadership in adopting open 3D printing platforms will optimize the performance of specific materials on multiple 3D printers.
 Backed by a half-century of manufacturing experience and broad visibility into diverse customers, technologies and industries, Jabil is uniquely positioned to expand the additive manufacturing landscape.

 New Materials Innovation Center Opens in Minnesota

 The rapid iteration and certified production of these engineered materials will provide customers with a faster path from prototyping to production than currently available.
 Value-added attributes include, but aren’t limited to, reinforced, flame retardant, conductive, lubricated, Electrostatic Dissipative (ESD) and other engineered characteristics.
-A full range of services also are available, including compounding, extrusion and powder creation as well as complete system integration on standard, open source platforms supported by Fused Filament Fabrication (FFF), Selective Laser Sintering (SLS) and High-Speed Sintering (HSS) equipment.
+A full range of services also is available, including compounding, extrusion, and powder creation as well as complete system integration on standard, open-source platforms supported by Fused Filament Fabrication (FFF), Selective Laser Sintering (SLS) and High-Speed Sintering (HSS) equipment.

 Jabil Engineered Materials will be available starting this month through distribution partners, including Chase Plastics and Channel Prime Alliance.
 Print profiles for Jabil Engineered Materials also will be available through Ultimaker Cura software with links to Jabil’s distribution partners.

 Jabil (NYSE: JBL) is a product solutions company providing comprehensive design, manufacturing, supply chain and product management services.
 Operating from over 100 facilities in 29 countries, Jabil delivers innovative, integrated and tailored solutions to customers across a broad range of industries.
 For more information, visit jabil.com.

 Sue Hetzel/HetzelMeade Communications, Inc.